-OpenDaylight Hydrogen supports a cluster-based HA model where several instances of ODL controller act as a single logical controller.
-The global state of the network is maintained through a distributed datastore.
+The OpenDaylight controller supports a cluster-based HA model where several instances of controllers act as a single logical controller, while the global state of the network is maintained through a distributed datastore.

-The Clustering Service Provider module is responsible for providing the clustering services to all the functional components of the controller as well as to applications running on top of the controller.
+In the Hydrogen release, OpenDaylight included the Clustering Service Provider module for this purpose.
+It provides clustering services to all the functional components of the controller as well as to applications running on top of the controller.
 From the northbound side the cluster is accessible via RESTful API and each request can land in any controller in the cluster.
 From southbound, Openflow switches would need to explicitly connect to the controllers in the cluster via their IP address.

-The Connection Manager is in charge of managing connection information between the ODL instances and the OF switches.
-For the time being, the connection schemes supported are: SINGLE\CONTROLLER (all the switches connected to only one controller) and ANY\CONTROLLER\ONE\MASTER (any switch connected to any controller, with only one master).
-Other connection schemes (i.e. ROUND\ROBIN and LOAD\BALANCED) were defined but not yet implemented.
+In this regard, the Connection Manager is in charge of managing connections between the ODL instances and the OF switches.
+For the time being, the connection schemes supported are: SINGLE_CONTROLLER (all the switches connected to any controller, with only one master).
+Other connection schemes (i.e. ROUND_ROBIN and LOAD_BALANCED) were defined but not yet implemented.
+In this regard, one implementation approach proposed in T-NOVA aims at extending the Clustering Service offered by ODL Hydrogen with a load balancing algorithm implementing the LOAD_BALANCED connection scheme.